Knotx/knotx-launcher/README.md

 workers, etc. Read more here: http://vertx.io/docs/vertx-core/dataobjects.html#DeploymentOptions,
   - `options.config` contain additional config for the module that is used to create its instance that is passed as module `DeploymentOptions.config`.
+  - `options.required` - Some modules are crucial for Knot.x instance (e.g. HTTP Server) and
-  - `options.optional` - the flag that says if the module is optional or mandatory.
-Optional modules will not fail starting the whole Knot.x instance if they fail to deploy.
-Mandatory module deployment fail will fail Knot.x instance start.
-Default value for each module is `false` (that means, failing module start fails instance start/redeploy).
+  the instance should not start without them.
+Required (`required=true`) modules will fail starting the whole Knot.x instance if they fail to deploy, while not-required (`required=false`) let the the instance start despite the fact they failed to start.
+  By default **all modules are required**.

 The `config` section can be defined in the form that works best for you, e.g.
 It can be just raw JSON, or HOCONized version of it as follows: